daos-stack/daos/docs/release/support_matrix.md

 * [MLNX\_OFED 5.8-1.1.2.1](https://docs.nvidia.com/networking/display/MLNXOFEDv581121LTS/Release+Notes) (December 1, 2022)
 * [MLNX\_OFED 5.8-2.0.3.0](https://docs.nvidia.com/networking/display/MLNXOFEDv582030LTS) (February 28, 2023)
 * [MLNX\_OFED 5.9-0.5.6.0](https://docs.nvidia.com/networking/display/MLNXOFEDv590560/Release+Notes) (February 2, 2023);
-  this level no longer supportes ConnectX-3 and Connect-IB adapters
+  this level no longer supports ConnectX-3 and Connect-IB adapters

 It is strongly recommended that all DAOS servers and all DAOS clients run the same version of MLNX\_OFED, and that the InfiniBand adapters are